 5. Work With an Advisor for a Tailored 401(k) Allocation Strategy

 In addition to the above options, you can opt to have a financial advisor recommend a portfolio that is tailored to your needs.
 The advisor may or may not recommend any of the above 401(k) allocation strategies.
 If they pick an alternate approach, they will usually attempt to pick funds for you in a way that coordinates with your goals, risk tolerance, and current investments in other accounts.

 If you are married and you each have investments in different accounts, an advisor can be of great help in coordinating your choices across your household.
-But the outcome won't necessarily be better—and your nest egg won't necessarily be bigger—than what you can achieve through the first three 401(k) allocation approaches.
+But the outcome won't necessarily be better—and your nest egg won't necessarily be bigger—than what you can achieve through the first four 401(k) allocation approaches.